Oxford-Sustainable-Finance-Group/OxSFG-WasteManagement/plant-classifcation/data/readme.md

-Here you will find data for training, validation and testing
+Here you will find data for training, validation and testing.

 * For training:
    * train_idx.txt  --> It contains training IDs (IMG1.png, IMG2.png, IMG3.png, IMG4.png)